amirafshari/auto-annotater/README.md

 So if you choose the second option you need to train a classifier to classifies the animals and then use this classifier to label the objects.
 In order to do that we crop the bounding box from the image (which is an animal) and feed it to our classifier.
 After we fed our object to the classifier and the classifier, classified it for us (labeled it), we use the label for our annotation and save it in YOLO format.

+# Auto Detection and Auto Classification
+Consider you have a dataset of animals, with no annotation files (no bounding box, no txt file) and there are a wide varity if animals in your dataset (dogs, cats, horses, cows, elephants, etc.).
+You wannna train a detector that detects each animal with its own name